 - Turn off RDP.
 If RDP isn’t running, the vulnerability can’t be exploited.
 As obvious as this seems, some organisations are unable to work without RDP, and some are running it without realising it.

 - Block TCP port 3389.
-Blocking port 3389 (and any other ports you’ve assigned to RDP) at the perimeter will prevent an attack from entering your network but can’t stop an attack from originating inside your network.
+Blocking port 3389 (and any other ports you’ve assigned to RDP) at the perimeter will prevent an attack from entering your network and stop it traversing between network segments.